1 | Balkan whipsnake |

 7 | Dahl’s whipsnake |

 Another species that covers virtually all of Greece, as well as Albania to the west and Turkey to the east.
-Dahl’s whipsnakes are fast and thin, regularly reaching 120cm.
+Dahl’s whipsnakes are fast and thin, regularly reaching 120cm, with a record of 152cm.
 Instead of an ambush predator, this is an actively foraging snake with an abundance of energy.
 Dry, open habitats with plenty of stones are their favourite, like hilly steppe or near sheep fields.

 Their adventurous ways often bring them to roads, where they meet their demise under a car tyre.
 With nose-horned vipers focussing on mammals, Dahl’s whipsnakes have seized the lizard niche, and are eaten themselves by eastern montpellier snakes.